lavanyago/climate_data_pipeline/readme.md

+Part 1

 # Climate data analysis

 Data pipeline for giving city level mean and median observations for a specific day

 ### Approach
+(The pipeline is designed keeping scaling in mind)

 Landing zone:
 - Source file and put it in landing zone in parquet format (snappy compression)

 Raw Zone
 - Write to Raw zone with appropriate datatypes